ubikorp/lacking.org/_posts/playlists/2019-07-30-i-need-you-to-be-sweet-like-sugar.md

   dan-auerbach tommy-guerrero mystery-lights charlotte-gainsbourg jarvis-cocker hot-chip beach-house glass-eye current-swell presidents-of-united-states-of-america cigarbox-planetarium black-midi ruins fat-white-family squarepusher rube-waddell
-keywords: Ibibio Sound Machine, Lil&#39; Queenie And The Percolators, Os Mutantes, The Mountain Goats, Devo, The Pioneers, Jeff Tweedy, Drugdealer and Weyes Blood, Danielle Howle, Bells Atlas, Lush, SSM, St Germain, Psychedelic Porn Crumpets, Los Fabulosos Cadillacs, The Specials, Dressy Bessy, Ages And Ages, Pearl Earl, Coco Hames, Fruit Bats, Ondatrópica, Supernova, Versing, Treat Her Right, Dan Auerbach, Tommy Guerrero, The Mystery Lights, Charlotte Gainsbourg, Jarvis Cocker, Hot Chip, Beach House, Glass Eye, Current Swell, The Presidents of The United States of America, Cigarbox Planetarium, black midi, Ruins, Fat White Family, Squarepusher, Rube Waddell
+keywords: Ages And Ages, Beach House, Bells Atlas, black midi, Charlotte Gainsbourg, Cigarbox Planetarium, Coco Hames, Current Swell, Dan Auerbach, Danielle Howle, Devo, Dressy Bessy, Drugdealer and Weyes Blood, Fat White Family, Fruit Bats, Glass Eye, Hot Chip, Ibibio Sound Machine, Jarvis Cocker, Jeff Tweedy, Lil&#39; Queenie And The Percolators, Los Fabulosos Cadillacs, Lush, The Mountain Goats, The Mystery Lights, Ondatrópica, Os Mutantes, Pearl Earl, The Pioneers, The Presidents of The United States of America, Psychedelic Porn Crumpets, Rube Waddell, Ruins, The Specials, Squarepusher, SSM, St Germain, Supernova, Tommy Guerrero, Treat Her Right, Versing
 ---
 Shrugging through the rose thorns, protected by a heavy leather apron, the blacksmith adjusted the thick gloves, proof against stray hammers and cinders but well-worn enough to allow the gentlest of movements.
 A stem was carefully pincered and brought in view of the entomologist’s face, who scanned it for aphids.
 Across Sarmiento Park, a teen herd’s boombox gave voice to an excited Córdoban DJ, announcing the latest from the latin bhangra scene.
 A traffic cop was nosing around their parked Alfa Romeo, assuming it was just another family sedan that forgot to feed the meter.